PM Narendra Modi inaugurates new Parliament building

 More than 20 Opposition parties boycotted the ceremony as a mark of protest against Modi’s decision to inaugurate the building instead of the president.

-Prime Minister Narendra Modi inaugurated the new Parliament building in Delhi on Sunday morning.
+Prime Minister Narendra Modi inaugurated the new Parliament building in Delhi on Sunday morning amid a boycott by Opposition parties.

 The prime minister unveiled a plaque to mark the occasion.
 Earlier, Hindu rituals were performed to seek blessings for the new building.
-The prime minister also felicitated some workers involved in the construction of the new building.
+The prime minister also felicitated some workers involved in the construction of the structure.

-More than 20 Opposition parties boycotted the ceremony, saying that Modi’s decision to inaugurate the building instead of the president was “not only a grave insult but a direct assault on our democracy”.
+More than 20 Opposition parties boycotted the ceremony, saying that Modi’s decision to inaugurate the building instead of President Draupadi Murmu was “not only a grave insult but a direct assault on our democracy”.

+On Sunday, Nationalist Congress Party MP Supriya Sule said to inaugurate the new Parliament without the Opposition shows that there is no democracy in the country.
+“It is an incomplete event,” she added.

 The Opposition also said that the prime minister inaugurating the building undermines the spirit of inclusion since Murmu is also the first Adivasi president of the country.
 They have also taken exception to holding the inauguration ceremony on the birth anniversary of Hindutva ideologue VD Savarkar.